 In view of the upfront costs of setting up a smart contract transaction platform, we expect smart contracts will be largely limited to large short-tail commercial risks, particularly property and catastrophe risks, before they are used in more long-term markets or in the retail space.
-It is likely smart contracts will have applications in P2P transactions as well as B2C and B2B.
+It is likely smart contracts will have applications in peer-to-peer transactions as well as business-to-consumer and business-to-business.

 Insurance transactions where the actual payment trigger and contractual flow in relation to the insurance risk are simple, but which feature high upfront structuring and ongoing costs for both the beneficiary and underwriters as a result of having multiple participants or simply a complex structure, seem obvious candidates for the deployment of smart contracts.

 An example of such a transaction would be an insurance-linked security cat bond covering weather or other risks with a parametric trigger, where the linking of loss to an event, rather than the actual loss of the insured, makes smart contract-based automation a possibility.
 Under such transactions, pay-outs are triggered based on the physical parameters of a catastrophic event, such as wind speed, the location of a hurricane, or the magnitude and location of an earthquake.
 A leading global insurer has reportedly trialled a variant of such a transaction recently.

 Over time, smart contracts or hybrids between “old-fashioned” and smart contracts are likely to be used more widely, including in the retail market.
 There is already a range of Internet of Things-related insurance products on the market, such as “smart home” products, where developers are looking to use smart contracts to connect the devices with the underlying insurance policy.